 - Excessively wash hands (at least five times) and ensure that the soap touches under each nail to eliminate germs.
 This act may take a lot of time and may often be the reason of getting late to work.

 - Cleaning your house for hours to ease germaphobia.
 If your urge to clean does not stop, you tend to get fearful and anxious.
 When you spend a large chunk of your time cleaning the entire house, you end up losing both mental and physical energy.

 - Organising your belongings in a symmetrical order not because you prefer a neat desk but because this is how you relieve your anxiety.

 - Having continuous thoughts of violence that are uncontrollable.
-Since such thoughts are unacceptable, they force you to take repetitive actions, for instance, calling your mother several times a day just to make sure she is safe from any violence that could happen.
+Since such thoughts are unacceptable, they force you to take repetitive actions, for instance, calling your mother several times a day to ensure she is safe from any violence.

 - Performing tasks (such as cleaning or climbing stairs) while counting to yourself.
-Triggering fearful behaviour, this often creates distraction at work.
+Triggering fearful behaviour often creates a distraction at work.

 If remained untreated, OCD can trouble your relationships, create health issues, and even harm the quality of your life.
 Ultimately, choosing cognitive behavioural therapy can help.

 When is the right time to seek professional help for OCD?